quantumlib/Stim/doc/usage_command_line.md

         Specifying `--allow_gauge_detectors` instead allows this behavior and reports it as an `error(0.5)`.

-        For example, in the following circuit, the two detectors are gauge detector:
+        For example, in the following circuit, the two detectors are gauge detectors:

         ```
         R 0